 We’re approaching the end of the year.
 While it may only be the end of September, it’s never too early to start thinking about Christmas gifts and how much budget you’d need to allocate for them.

-We’re in the second of week of December, which means it’s right about the time we all scramble for those pesky Secret Santa gift exchanges.
-Yup, in addition to having a shopping list for your close friends and family, you probably need to pick up quite a few extra gifts for your colleagues, ex-colleagues and ex-schoolmates with a tight $20 to $25 budget.
+In addition to having a shopping list for your close friends and family, you probably need to pick up quite a few extra gifts for your colleagues, ex-colleagues and ex-schoolmates.
+Just thinking about the sheer amount of gifts and how much you’ll be spending can be dizzying.
+Grab a chair – we have put together a list of gifts with a $20 to $25 budget.

 Sure, it’s quite sian, but think about it this way – you’ll be getting an extra present too!
 And there’s no better way to chock up good karmic energy – eh, you also want to receive nice gifts right? – than to go shopping for a thoughtful Christmas present.

 But how do you choose a gift for someone that you may not know so well?
 Perhaps knowing his or her MBTI profile might help.
 Here are 16 gifts based on the 16 Myers-Briggs personality types.

 - Secret Santa Christmas Gift Ideas Under $25

 - For INFPs: Threeonetwofive Handmade earrings ($16 to $25)

 - For INTPs: Classic Moleskine notebook ($9.01 from Book Depository)